Exact Self-Imaging with Arbitrary Revival Spacings: Experimental Demonstration

-\textit{Experimental Demonstration -- } While the theoretical framework developed above applies broadly to quadratic wave dynamics, classical optics provides a uniquely direct and highly controllable platform for probing its physical implications.
-In particular, a spatial light modulator (SLM) allows us to prepare a periodic field together with an arbitrary transverse phase profile \(\phi(x)\), which fixes the curvature and higher-order structure of the beam at the launch plane.
-Because \(\phi(x)\) determines the curvature term \(C(z)\) and thereby the embedding \(B(z)\), programming the SLM gives complete control over how the uniform canonical recurrence in metaplectic time is mapped into the laboratory coordinate.
+While the theoretical framework developed above applies broadly to quadratic wave dynamics, classical optics provides a uniquely direct and highly controllable platform for probing its physical implications.
+In particular, a spatial light modulator (SLM) allows us to prepare a periodic field together with a prescribed transverse phase profile \(\phi(x)\).
+For a quadratic phase, this corresponds to a familiar lens-like shear of the phase-space distribution; for the more general trajectories demonstrated below, the SLM assigns the order-dependent phases required for a chosen recurrence sequence.
+In both cases, the programmed input phase controls how the uniform canonical recurrence in \(B\) is embedded into the laboratory coordinate \(z\).
 By translating a detector along \(z\), we directly sample this embedding and reconstruct the axial recurrence pattern.

-See the Supplementary Material for experimental details.
+We depict the setup in Fig.~\ref{Fig:setup}(a) where a continuous-wave laser at \(\lambda = 635\)~nm (Thorlabs HLS635) is expanded to a diameter of 10~mm and directed at normal incidence onto a spatial light modulator (SLM; Meadowlark HSP1K-488-800-PC8).
+The modulated beam is retroreflected, passed through a 50:50 beam splitter, and relayed through a \(4f\) imaging system composed of lenses with focal lengths \(f_1 = 400\)~mm and \(f_2 = 100\)~mm, resulting in a 4\(\times\) demagnification.
+The output field is recorded using a CCD camera (Allied Vision 1800-U-500c) during axial scanning.
+On the SLM, we interleave the spatial-frequency components associated with the Talbot lattice [Fig.~\ref{Fig:setup}(b)] and assign the order-dependent phase required by the prescribed embedding \(B(z)\) to synthesize the initial field [Fig.~\ref{Fig:setup}(c)].
+The full SLM encoding procedure---including spatial-frequency interleaving, phase assignment, and the mapping from the target \(B(z)\) (or \(z_\ell\)) to the displayed phase mask---is provided in the Supplementary.

 We first benchmark the system using a reference grating of period \(d = 85~\mu\mathrm{m}\) with no imposed curvature.
 In this case, the embedding is affine, \(B(z)=z\), and it predicts uniformly spaced Talbot planes with the standard period \(d^{2}/\lambda\).
 The measured intensity \(I(x, y=0, z)\) indeed exhibits evenly spaced full- and half-Talbot planes at \(\approx 23~\mathrm{mm}\) [Fig.~\ref{Fig:accel}(a)], confirming that the canonical evolution is faithfully represented in the laboratory coordinate for this baseline configuration.